A Snapshot of the Country at a Turning Point

-Ever wonder where your grandparents were living in 1940, how much the family income was or what portion went to rent?
+Have you ever wondered where your grandparents were living in 1940, what the family income was at the time or what portion went to rent?
 You can find out on April 2, 2012 when the National Archives and Records Administration (NARA) releases the 1940 census records to the public.

 Since public records are a great resource when figuring out the facts of your family history, you might find this information helpful.